Rahul-98a/Twitter-User-Tweet-Analysis/README.md

-# Twitter User Tweet Analysis
+# Twitter User Data Analysis
 Scraping tweets for a specified twitter user, and performing some analysis on those tweets.
 Tweets were scraped via the python library GetOldTweets3 (https://github.com/Mottl/GetOldTweets3).